 bolg | bol | stomach |

-Some linguists classify Celtic languages in two groups: the P-Celtic languages (which include Welsh) and Q-Celtic languages (which include Irish).
+Some linguists classify Celtic languages into two groups: the P-Celtic languages (which include Welsh) and Q-Celtic languages (which include Irish).

-This classification has to do with a particular sound change which occurred as the Celtic languages evolved from the Proto-Celtic language.
+This classification has to do with a particular sound change that occurred as the Celtic languages evolved from the Proto-Celtic language.
 (The Proto-Celtic language is the ancestor of all Celtic languages.
-It is a language which has been reconstructed by linguists.)
+It is a language that has been reconstructed by linguists.)

 The Proto-Celtic phoneme kʷ generally evolved into a ‘p’ sound among the P-Celtic languages.
 And it often evolved into a ‘q’ sound among the Q-Celtic languages.

-This explains why many Irish words have a letter ‘c’ while the corresponding Welsh word has a letter ‘p’ instead.
+This explains why many Irish words have the letter ‘c’ while the corresponding Welsh word has the letter ‘p’ instead.
 Some examples are listed in the table below:

 Irish | Welsh | Proto-Celtic |